 Design & Build Quality

 The HSP001 has a tower design measuring 21 x 13 x 7 inches.
 The matte black finish is clean and modern, and it blends into most rooms without standing out.
-Build quality is adequate but not exceptional — the plastic feels thinner than the Levoit or Winix, and the control buttons have a slightly cheap tactile feel.
+Build quality is adequate — the plastic is lightweight but feels solid for the price range.

 The filter compartment opens from the back with a simple latch.
 Filter changes take about 30 seconds — straightforward and tool-free.